-hosts file is used to store ip domain mappings configuration in your local computer, it acts like a domain name server running on your computer locally.
-In article How To Edit Hosts File In Windows 10, we have told you how to edit it in windows.
-This article will tell you how to edit it in MacOS and Linux.
+The hosts file is used to store IP domain mappings configuration in your local computer, it acts like a domain name server running on your computer locally.
+In the article How To Edit Hosts File In Windows 10, we have told you how to edit the hosts file in windows.
+This article will tell you how to edit it in macOS and Linux.

 - Input keyword terminal in the search box.

 - Open terminal and cd into the /private/etc directory.